 4. Login Order (Free):

-You can also see a Login Order feature in the LoginPress Settings screen.
-It is there to help you customize the login orders on the login page exactly the way you want.
-You can opt between:
+You can also find the Login Order feature on the LoginPress Settings screen.
+It helps you customize login order on the login page exactly as you want.
+You can opt for:

 See how it appears on the login page:

-Note: Email address is the best option, as it makes it easy to log in with the email address instead of remembering some randomized username for logging in.
+Note: Email address is the best option, as it makes it easy to log in with your email instead of remembering a random username.

 5. Enable PCI Compliance (Free)

-LoginPress now offers the PCI Compliance feature that is there to strengthen login page security standards.
+LoginPress now offers the PCI Compliance feature, which is there to strengthen login page security standards.

 WordPress, by default, autocompletes the login fields on the Login, Register, and Forget Password Forms.